Last updated: May 3, 2026

 Does remarriage end Social Security benefits?

 It depends on the type of benefit.
 Remarriage usually ends a divorced-spouse benefit on a living ex-spouse’s record while the later marriage lasts.
-But remarrying after age 60 usually does not block survivor benefits.
+Remarrying after age 60 usually does not block survivor benefits.

 Will claiming on an ex-spouse reduce the ex-spouse’s payment?